A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: General Solution Framework

 \subsubsection{A MIP for cycles}

-\eqref{objCyclesMIP} aims at finding a feasible cycle in $\digraph$ with maximum reduced cost at some branch-and-bound node.
+\eqref{objCyclesMIP} {\cdionne finds} a feasible cycle in $\digraph$ with maximum reduced cost at {\cdionne some branch-and-bound node.
 If found, the cycle is sent to the RMP.
-Notice that constraint \eqref{eq:CycleSizePh3} guarantees to select at most $\Kcycle$ arcs, whether they are distributed in multiple (smaller) cycles or not.
-Thus, no need of subtour-elimination constraints.
+Note that Constraint \eqref{eq:CycleSizePh3} guarantees at most $\Kcycle$ selected arcs, whether they are distributed in multiple (smaller) cycles or not.
+Thus, there is no need for subtour-elimination constraints. \eqref{objCyclesMIP} is formulated as follows:}